mazeman222/example-tickets-osTicket/README.md

 - Azure/AWS/Google Account (When you signup with Microsoft Azure free tier, you get a $200 credit.)
 - Internet Information Services (IIS) Manager
 - Remote Desktop Connection

+- Login to the "admin portal" of osTicket which can be found here localhost/osTicket/scp/login.php Once logged in then click on the "admin panel > agents > departments".